meltano/sdk/docs/implementation/discovery.md

 importantly:

 - `Tap.discover_streams()` - Should return a list of available "discovered" streams.
-- `Stream.schema` or `Steram.schema_filepath` - The JSON Schema definition of each stream,
+- `Stream.schema` or `Stream.schema_filepath` - The JSON Schema definition of each stream,
 provided either directly as a Python `dict` or indirectly as a `.json` filepath.
 - `Stream.primary_keys` - a list of strings indicating the primary key(s) of the stream.
 - `Stream.replication_key` - a single string indicating the name of the stream's replication